Skip to main content

 Pre-Professional Tracks

-Pre-professional tracks complement the university's nearly 100 majors and minors and ensure your academics and extracurriculars best prepare you for your next step.
+Pre-professional tracks complement the university's 100+ majors and minors and ensure your academics and extracurriculars best prepare you for your next step.
 (Or, if you want to start a dual-degree program, see our combined graduate study program options.)

 Top hospitals within walking distance of campus drive advanced research and raise the bar for patient care.
-Our exciting environment teems with learning opportunities: You can shadow a pediatrician at Rainbow Babies & Children’s Hospital, work on fertility research at Cleveland Clinic’s Center for Reproductive Medicine, volunteer at the Free Medical Clinic of Greater Cleveland, get emergency-room experience at MetroHealth Medical Center or work with veterans at Louis Stokes Cleveland VA Medical Center, just to name a few options.
+Our campus neighborhood teems with laboratory or clinical learning opportunities, no matter your major: You can shadow a pediatrician at Rainbow Babies & Children's Hospital, work on fertility research at Cleveland Clinic's Center for Reproductive Medicine, volunteer at the Free Medical Clinic of Greater Cleveland, get emergency-room experience at MetroHealth Medical Center or work with veterans at Louis Stokes Cleveland VA Medical Center, just to name a few options.

 Your instructors act as mentors and advisors throughout your undergraduate career.
 They'll help you find internships and research opportunities suited to your strengths and interests.
 Their support also means compelling recommendation letters to support your medical school applications.

-Work at the cutting edge of the sciences with our faculty members, who welcome undergraduate participants on their research teams.
-Co-author a paper or design and carry out an independent research project all with guidance from a faculty member invested in your success.
+Work at the cutting edge of the sciences with our faculty members, who welcome undergraduate students on their research teams.
+Co-author a paper or design and carry out an independent research project—all with guidance from a faculty member invested in your success.

-Over the past three years, more than 500 of our undergraduate students have started at medical schools such as:
+Over the past several years, hundreds of our undergraduate students have started at medical schools such as:

 • Duke University